Whitfrost21/zed-Aquaflow/Readme.md

 ```
 3.Open Zed then Command Palette -> Select Theme -> aquaflow.

-### Or you can directly download and use this file in your zed's config by moving it in:
+### Or you can directly download and use the json file in your zed's config by moving it in:

 ```bash
 ~/.config/zed/themes/